-Coming around the most southerly point of Spitsbergen, push into the broad expanse of Storfjorden.
-Exploring Dolerittneset near Kapp Lee, the lush vegetation of this region is remarkable given you are at 70° North in latitude.
-This area has a large scattering of reindeer antlers; however, it is the plethora of ancient whale bones that makes the excursion so memorable.
+Coming around the most southerly point of Spitsbergen, you will push into the broad expanse of Storfjorden.
+Exploring Dolerittneset near Kapp Lee, the lush vegetation of this region is remarkable given the latitude—70° North.
+This area has a large scattering of reindeer antlers, however, it is the plethora of ancient whalebones that makes the excursion so memorable.
 Some 400 years ago, whales were hunted almost to extinction in the waters surrounding Svalbard.
 Now nature has turned the decaying old bones into items of beauty.
 Time and the elements have altered their original shape and sculpted them into works of art, covered in blankets of green mosses and grasses, black and orange lichen, and framed with purple saxifrage, yellow cinquefoil and white sandwort flowers.
 They are fascinating photographic subjects.
 Now, even after death, the noble whale supports life by robustly protecting the delicate flora from the harsh winds and providing nutrients to ensure their survival.

-From the ice edge turn south into the main strait separating Svalbard’s two main islands: Spitsbergen and Nordaustlandet.
-In Hinlopen Strait, the bird cliffs at Alkefjellet are home to more than a hundred thousand breeding Brunnich’s guillemots, as well as thousands of kittiwakes and black guillemots.
+From the ice edge, turn south into the main strait separating Svalbard's two main islands: Spitsbergen and Nordaustlandet.
+In Hinlopen Strait, the bird cliffs at Alkefjellet are home to more than a hundred thousand breeding Brunnich's guillemots, as well as thousands of kittiwakes and black guillemots.
 The huge basalt cliffs and skies are thick with birds as they hurl themselves off the rockface.
-Polar bears are common in the Hinlopen area and there are a few different walrus haulouts Nearby Murchison Fjord is a wonderful place to kayak or cruise as you navigate the waterways between the islands.
-There are some excellent hiking routes here which take you up to high points affording staggering views and further opportunities to encounter Arctic wildlife.
+Polar bears are common in the Hinlopen area and there are a few different walrus haulouts Nearby Murchison Fjord is a wonderful place to kayak or cruise as the ship navigates the waterways between the islands.
+There are some excellent hiking routes here up to high points with spectacular views and further opportunities to encounter Arctic wildlife.

-Entering Leifdefjorden, slowly cruise towards the Monaco Glacier.
-This vast sweep of ice more than seven kilometers wide provides a fabulous backdrop for a Zodiac cruise.
-Miles of ice face broken up by ice caves and tumbling seracs are a sight to behold as are the thousands of black-legged kittiwakes feeding on the upwelling of rich nutrients found near the sub-glacial outflow.
+Enter Leifdefjorden and slowly cruise towards the Monaco Glacier.
+This vast sweep of ice more than four miles wide provides a fabulous backdrop for a Zodiac cruise.
+Ice caves and tumbling seracs are an impressive sight as are the thousands of black-legged kittiwakes feeding on the upwelling of rich nutrients found near the sub-glacial outflow.
 A morning of cruising in the ice is best followed by a hike on the tundra.
 Red phalaropes, purple sandpipers and vibrant tundra provide plenty of viewing and photography opportunities.
-As you explore the landscape on foot, the remains of fox traps and sun bleached seal bones speak of both human interaction and wildlife predation.
+The geology is fascinating and it is a great chance to see reindeer and Arctic foxes.

-Alkehornet, at the mouth of Isfjord, offers breathtaking views and an incredible tundra walk as you near the end of your adventure in Svalbard.
+Alkehornet, at the mouth of Isfjord, offers breath-taking views and an incredible tundra walk.
 Arctic fox can often be seen here, as well as reindeer.
-Towering above the site is a horn-shaped mount covered in guillemots and kittiwakes.
-Only as you approach and stop to listen will you hear the chorus of thousands of birds, all singing at the same time.
-This evening celebrate your journey with a special dinner attended by the ship’s captain.
+Towering above the site is a hornshaped mount covered in guillemots and kittiwakes.
+This evening, celebrate the journey with a special dinner attended by the ship's captain.
 It's a great time to reflect on a wonderful voyage in this wild and remote place.